 The Department of Political Science and GPS offer a joint Ph.D. in Political Science and International Affairs.
 This prepares students for careers in political science, including a core curriculum shared with the political science Ph.D. degree.

-I am always interested in recruiting talented postdocs from different disciplines.
+We are always interested in recruiting talented postdocs from different disciplines.
 Interested applicants should consult the UCSD Office of Postdoctoral Affairs for appointment information, and the Office of Foundation Relations, the National Academies, and this resource for funding opportunities.

 Science Policy Fellows Program

-I am a faculty mentor with the Science Policy Fellows Program, operated out of GPS.
+Prof. Davidson is a faculty mentor with the Science Policy Fellows Program, operated out of GPS.
 Ph.D. candidates in engineering, medicine, or at Scripps, may apply to be paired with a mentor to work on a policy project related to the student’s doctoral research.
 This generally involves meeting a few times per quarter and comes with a small stipend, e.g., to attend a conference outside of the student’s primary academic discipline.